Kia K5 Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details estimated Kia K5 insurance rates for additional coverage and risk scenarios.
+The chart below illustrates average Kia K5 insurance rates for different risk profiles and scenarios.

 - The lowest rate with discounts is $991

-- Choosing pricier low deductibles will cost an extra $438 a year
+- Choosing pricier low deductibles will cost an additional $438 annually

-- Higher-risk drivers with multiple violations and an at-fault accident could pay around $3,710 or more
+- Drivers with multiple violations and an at-fault accident could pay upwards of $3,710

-- The price for full coverage for a teen driver for full coverage can cost $6,430
+- An auto insurance policy that insures a 16-year-old driver for full coverage may cost $6,430

-Car insurance prices for a Kia K5 are also quite variable based on your driving record, the trim level and model year, and physical damage deductibles and liability limits.
+Car insurance prices for a Kia K5 also have a wide range based on the model of your K5, your age and driving record, and policy deductibles and limits.

-A more mature driver with no driving violations and high deductibles could pay as little as $1,600 every 12 months on average for full coverage.
-Prices are highest for teenage drivers, where even good drivers will be charged in the ballpark of $6,400 a year.
+A more mature driver with no driving violations and higher comprehensive and collision deductibles may pay as low as $1,600 every 12 months on average, or $133 per month, for full coverage.
+Prices are highest for drivers in their teens, since even teens with perfect driving records will be charged upwards of $6,400 a year.
 View Rates by Age

-The state you live in also has a big influence on Kia K5 insurance rates.
-A middle-age driver might find prices as low as $1,230 a year in states like Utah, Ohio, and New Hampshire, or as much as $2,310 on average in New York, Michigan, and Florida.
+Where you choose to live also has a big influence on Kia K5 insurance prices.
+A middle-age driver might find prices as low as $1,120 a year in states like Vermont, Wisconsin, and North Carolina, or as much as $2,310 on average in Michigan, New York, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |